All Episodes

 That didn't happen.

-Um so we it was it was interesting.
+And so it was interesting.

-In fact, if the judges spent social time together, they were chaperoned to make sure they weren't discussing uh any of the contestants and how they were scoring.
+In fact, if the judges spent social time together, they were chaperoned to make sure they weren't discussing any of the contestants and how they were scoring.

-That was uh it was it was a great experience.
+It was a great experience.

-And I I I uh we had a great time at the after party.
+We had a great time at the after party.

-The whole thing was uh unlike what I expected it to be, and it was it's they take it, take it very seriously.
+The whole thing was unlike what I expected it to be.

-We had a couple hours orientation, they took us over to the theater, and the contestants were all sitting in the stands in the uh in the audience seats, and all the judges said a couple things to them.
+They took us over to the theater, and the contestants were all sitting in the stands in the audience seats.

-And by this time, after only two hours, I had discovered uh that this is not Miss USA, which is a modeling and bathing suit show.
+And by this time, after only two hours, I had discovered that this is not Miss USA, which is a modeling and bathing suit show.

 This is a serious endeavor.

-The people involved in it are very serious, as are the contestants, and it's basically a scholarship program.
+The people involved in it are very serious, as are the contestants.

-I don't think the Feminazis are doing that.
+I don't think the feminazis are doing that.

-So I'm standing there, okay.
+So I'm standing there, okay, nominated for Nobel Peace Prize.

 1989 was the first year Gretchen Carlson won that year.